Netflix/lemur/docs/guide/index.rst

     Enter an owner, short description and public certificate.
 If there are intermediates and private keys Lemur will track them just as it does if the certificate were created through Lemur.
-Lemur generates a certificate name but you can override that by passing a value to the `Custom Name` field.
+Lemur generates a certificate name but you can override that by passing a value to the `Custom Certificate Name` field.

     You can add notification options and upload the created certificate to a destination, both of these are editable features and can be changed after the certificate has been created.